Reports & violations center

 the approach

-Working within a two-week timeline for design exploration and delivery, I partnered closely with PM, legal, engineering, and the design systems team to design a native solution that balanced resolving urgent risks with backend limitations.
-This work spanned both iOS and Android, however I am showing iOS screens in this case study for brevity.
+Working within a three-week timeline, I partnered closely with PM, legal, engineering, and the design systems team to design a native solution that balanced resolving urgent risks with backend limitations.

 Exploration